An appeal is the process by which a person can challenge the decision made by a judge.

 If the appeal is found to have no legal merit, it will be dismissed.

-It is also possible for the judge/s to find that although the primary judge made some errors, he or she came to the correct conclusion, in which case the appeal will be dismissed.
+It is also possible for the judge/s to find that although the primary judge made some errors, they came to the correct conclusion, in which case the appeal will be dismissed.

 6.1 Costs